Washington and Old Dominion Railroad Regional Park: Proposed transit use

-The advocacy group NOVA-TRAC has proposed utilizing the W&OD right-of-way to construct a commuter rail line from Purcellville and Leesburg to WMATA's East Falls Church station, where riders can transfer to the Orange and Silver lines.
-In February 2025, the town of Hamilton passed a resolution calling for a feasibility study of the proposal.
+The advocacy group NOVA-TRAC has proposed utilizing the W&OD right-of-way to construct a commuter rail line from Purcellville and Leesburg to the Washington Metro's East Falls Church station, where riders can transfer to the Orange and Silver lines.
+The Hamilton town council voted to support NOVA-TRAC's plan on February 10, 2025.
+The council passed a resolution that supports studying the use of the W&OD rail trail corridor for rapid transit.